Steven Peebles: PRCA

 Peebles broke his back for the second time when he was a passenger in a car that flipped, in February 2016.
 This time he suffered an injury to the 10th thoracic vertebrae and also injured his shoulder.
 He spent six months recovering.
 According to Peebles, "It was the longest break I've ever had and I was going crazy at home."
 He returned to competition at the Calgary Stampede.
 There, he qualified for the finals by earning a score of 90 on Wild and Blue.
 In the finals, his score of 87.5 (on Shadow Warrior) tied for first with Caleb Benett.
 To determine the winner, both were forced to reride.
 Peebles won the $100,000 purse with an 83-point ride on Wildwood Flower.

 ERA

 In 2015, a group of elite rodeo cowboys formed the Elite Rodeo Athletes (ERA), a professional rodeo tour with its own world championship.
 Peebles, along with his mentor Mote and almost 80 other athletes, became a shareholder in the new association.
 The ERA was designed to offer a limited number of rodeos with higher payouts than PRCA rodeos usually offered.
 The PRCA quickly enacted a new bylaw prohibiting ERA shareholders from participating in PRCA-sanctioned rodeos, including the NFR, beginning in 2016.

 The ERA's inaugural season, in 2016, consisted of five rodeos.
 Three other scheduled events were cancelled due to poor sales.
 Peebles qualified for its first and only championship event.

+Peebles has since retired from bareback riding.

+In August 2025, Peebles suffered from a severe case of acute pancreatitis and was in ICU care for several days, but eventually recovered.

+Honors

+In 2026, Peebles was inducted into the Ellensburg Rodeo Hall of Fame.